-He ran his first retreat in 1996 and since then has hosted over 100 retreats from 5 days to 5 months and taught thousands of people from all walks of life.
-His students have ranged from total beginners to distinguished monks and nuns, from the homeless of Asia to many successful and influential business people.
-Today he is one of Europe’s most experienced and accomplished meditation teachers.
+Burgs ran his first retreat in 1996 in Asia and since then has hosted 100’s retreats, from 5 days to 5 months, having taught thousands of people from all walks of life.
+His students have ranged from absolute beginners to distinguished monks and nuns, from the homeless of Asia to many successful and influential business people.

-He quit his career at the head of a successful fashion label in search of more meaning to his life.
-His journeys took him to the islands of Indonesia, the foothills of India, and the forests of Burma.
+He gave up his life and successful career in search of more meaning to his life.
+His journeys took him to the islands of Indonesia, the foothills of the Himalaya’s in India, and the forests of Myanmar (Burma).

-After years of retreat, having reached some of the highest levels of practice, he left the monastery he was in and decided to travel back to the West to teach.
+After some years of retreat, he left the monastery where he had resided and decided to travel back home to the West to teach.
 His decision to do so was rooted in a determination to discover for himself whether these practices and the wisdom they pointed to could be upheld and developed within the context of a modern western life.
 Today he teaches those who wish to learn meditation on retreats across the UK and in France.

 The depth of his experiential knowledge of meditation and his ability to communicate this knowledge with clarity to western audiences make him an extremely accessible teacher.
 He translates profound ancient knowledge and teachings into approachable and digestible language.